marzg7/doublependulum/README.md

 The following is not for TAs to do:
 To train the model, run code sections 1 to 6 inclusive, then either run section 7.1 to train the neural ODE with an individual numerical method, or run 7.2 to train the neural ODE on multiple (previously specified) numerical methods and compare their performances.
 In both code sections 7.1 and 7.2, the trials to test can train can be specified in the same way as in section 7.1.1 (at the top of the code cell), and in section 7.1, the numerical method can also be specified.

+## physics_simulation

+Simply run the code cells sequentially to obtain the desired outputs.